 The good news is that your hamster won’t piddle all over the place.
 Most hamsters tend to pee in the corners of their cage.
 If you’re lucky, they’ll use the same corner all the time making “spot cleaning” really easy!

-This bedding also gives your hamster something to dig thru and hide things in.
+This bedding also gives your hamster something to dig through and hide things in.
 Lastly, you know how hamsters love to burrow and make tunnels, this bedding can give them something to tunnel into.

 The Best Hamster Bedding Ever!

 Hands down the best hamster bedding is Carefresh!
 We don’t make this statement lightly.
 Read on and you’ll see we’ve really looked deeply at a ton of different hamster bedding options before coming to this conclusion.

 You’ll love Carefresh because it’s great as a bedding AND nesting material.
 In addition to that it is…